SmartData-Polito/darkvec/README.md

 * `01-darknet-overview.ipynb`: jupyter notebook performing the darknet characterization reported in the paper;
+* `02-baseline.ipynb`: experiments performed with the supervised approach.
+Section Baseline of the paper;
-* `02-grid-search.ipynb`: experiments performed during the DarkVec grid search;
+* `03-clustering.ipynb`: experiments performed during the DarkVec grid search;
-* `03-clustering.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;
+* `04-grid-search.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;

 The previous notebooks start from intermediate datasets and pre-trained models.